EvictionLab/eviction-lab-website/content/weekly-reports/pittsburgh-pa.md

 {{% report_intro id="42003" data="/uploads/table.csv" %}}

 The state of Pennsylvania has enacted a strong eviction moratorium that extends until July 10th.
-Eviction filings will not be accepted until that date, except in emergency circumstances, though courts are beginning to process previously-filed eviction cases.
+Eviction filings related to nonpayment of rent are not currently being accepted, though courts are beginning to process previously-filed eviction cases.
 Eviction filings in Allegheny County (Pittsburgh) were down to nearly zero in April and May.

 More detail on eviction protections in Pennsylvania can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/pa/).

 {{%/ report_intro %}}

 {{% report_chart id="avg" data="/uploads/allegheny_barchart.csv" %}}